laurelschwulst/elventy-laurel/e/flight-simulator-entertainment.md

 ---

 Inspired by <a href="/medium/world/flight-simulator">Flight Simulator</a>, this is a specifically-curated in-flight entertainment system, designed for iPad or large touch device.

+Originally created for exhibition at Museum of Art Pudong, Shanghai, China, July 8–October 31, 2021.
+Orchestrated by <a href="https://specialspecial.com">Special Special</a>.

 <a href="https://flightsimulator.soft.works/entertainment" target="_blank">Visit project</a> ↗